 Born in Manila, Philippines, I grew up in Washington, D.C. and received my undergraduate degree from Yale, and my Ph.D. from the University of Chicago Committee on Social Thought.

-With the support of the Earhart Foundation, the National Endowment for the Humanities, the Olin Foundation, and a Fulbright Scholarship, I have published articles on Plato, Thucydides, Hobbes, Sophocles, and Domingo Sarmiento, as well as four books: Sophocles' Theban Plays, co-translated with Thomas L. Pangle (2013), Greek Tragedy and Political Philosophy: Rationalism and Religion in Sophocles' Theban Plays (2009), Justice Among Nations: On the Moral Basis of Power and Peace, co-authored with Thomas L. Pangle (1999), and The Death of Socrates and the Life of Philosophy: An Interpretation of Plato's Phaedo (1995).
+With the support of the Earhart Foundation, the National Endowment for the Humanities, the Olin Foundation, and a Fulbright Scholarship, I have published articles on Plato, Thucydides, Hobbes, Sophocles, and Domingo Sarmiento, as well as five books: Homer on the Gods and Human Virtue: Creating the Foundations of Classical Civilization (2014); Greek Tragedy Sophocles' Theban Plays, co-translated with Thomas L. Pangle (2013), Greek Tragedy and Political Philosophy: Rationalism and Religion in Sophocles' Theban Plays (2009), Justice Among Nations: On the Moral Basis of Power and Peace, co-authored with Thomas L. Pangle (1999), and The Death of Socrates and the Life of Philosophy: An Interpretation of Plato's Phaedo (1995).

 Classical Political Theory

 Thucydides on Justice and War

 Heroism and Politics